ttp0513/Personal_Portfolio_Website/README.md

 ## Planned Sections

-- **Home / Hero Page** – Simple introduction and navigation to key sections.
+- **Home / Hero Page** – Welcoming introduction with restaurant branding, featured dishes, and navigation to key sections.
-- **About** – My story, learning path, and development philosophy.
+- **About** – The story behind the restaurant, its mission, and the inspiration for the cuisine.
-- **Experience** – Projects, learning milestones, and key takeaways.
+- **Menu** – A showcase of food categories (specials, snacks, desserts, drinks) with descriptions and prices.
-- **Projects** – A showcase of my hands-on work and what I’ve built so far.
+- **Order / Cart** – Interactive ordering system where customers can add items, view their cart, and check out.
-- **Contact** – A responsive contact form and social links.
+- **Contact** – A responsive contact form for inquiries.
-- **Resume** – Downloadable résumé with my latest experiences and skills.
+-- **Footer** - Location, hours of operation, phone number,

 ## Current Tech Stack